YUVA0123456789/1Test/README.md

 ##8----
- You are assigned the task to design a browser history where a person can visit any page and go backward or forward in browser history in any number of steps.
+/*You are assigned the task to design a browser history where a person can visit any page and go backward or forward in browser history in any number of steps.
 Suppose we have to go forward x steps, but we can go only y(where y<x) steps forward because of the last Node, then we return the last node.
 Similarly, we will return the first node while traveling back.

-Design and implement a menu driven Program in C to implement the above operations using Doubly Linked List.
+Design and implement a menu driven Program in C to implement the above operations using Doubly Linked List.*/

 #include<stdio.h>